 On October 17, 2017, the State Administration of Taxation promulgated the Bulletin of SAT on Issues Concerning the Withholding of Non-resident Enterprise Income Tax at Source, or Bulletin 37, which became effective on December 1, 2017, and SAT Circular 698 then was repealed with effect from December 1, 2017.
 Bulletin 37, among other things, simplified procedures of withholding and payment of income tax levied on non-resident enterprises.
 There is uncertainty as to the application of Circular 7 and Bulletin 37.
 We face uncertainties as to the reporting and other implications of certain past and future transactions where PRC taxable assets are involved.
-Our company may be subject to filing obligations or taxed if our company is a transferor in such transactions, and may be subject to withholding obligations if our company is a transferee in such transactions under Circular 7 or Bulletin 37.
-We may be required to expend valuable resources to comply with Circular 7 or Bulletin 37, or to request the relevant transferors from whom we purchase taxable assets to comply with Circular 7 and Bulletin 37, or to establish that our company should not be taxed under Circular 7 and Bulletin 37, which may have a material adverse effect on our financial condition and results of operations.
+Our company may be subject to filing obligations or taxed if our company is a transferor in such transactions, and may be subject to withholding obligations if our company is a transfere in such transactions under Circular 7 or Bulletin 37.
+We may be required to expend valuable resources to comply with Circular 7 and Bulletin 37, or to establish that our company should not be taxed under Circular 7 and Bulletin 37, which may have a material adverse effect on our financial condition and results of operations.